digitalake/digitalake/README.md

 ### Hi there 👋

-Theis script is the automation tool to deploy apache webserver with a simple changes to basic index.html page.
+This script is the automation tool to deploy apache webserver with a simple changes to basic index.html page.
 The script detects the host's package manager and deploys the apache webserver.

 !!!Important!!!